-- (ii) National Fire Protection Association, Standard 30, "Flammable and Combustible Liquids Code," and Standard 30A, "Code for Motor Fuel Dispensing Facilities and Repair Garages"; - (iii) Petroleum Equipment Institute, Recommended Practice 100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or - (iv) For previously deferred UST systems, military construction criteria, such as U.S. Department of Defense, Unified Facilities Criteria 3-460-01, "Design: Petroleum Fuel Facilities." - Standards.
+- (ii) National Fire Protection Association, Standard 30, "Flammable and Combustible Liquids Code," and Standard 30A, "Code for Motor Fuel Dispensing Facilities and Repair Garages"; - (iii) Petroleum Equipment Institute, Recommended Practice 100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; - (iv) Petroleum Equipment Institute, Recommended Practice 1000, "Recommended Practices for the Installation of Marina Fueling Systems"; - (v) Petroleum Equipment Institute, Recommended Practice 1400, "Recommended Practices for the Design and Installation of Fueling Systems for Emergency Generators, Stationary Diesel Engines and Oil Burner Systems"; or - (vi) For previously deferred UST systems, military construction criteria, such as U.S. Department of Defense, Unified Facilities Criteria 3-460-01, "Design: Petroleum Fuel Facilities." - Standards.
 The installed UST system or UST system component must meet the performance standards in WAC 173-360A-0310 or 173-360A-0340, as applicable. - (4) Used tanks.
-139 A used tank may not be installed as part of an UST system unless: - (a) The used tank meets the performance standards in WAC 173-360A-310(1) or 173-360A-340, as applicable; - (b) The used tank is recertified for use by the original manufacturer or its successor-ininterest; and - (c) Proof of recertification is included with the notice required under subsection (1) of this section
+139 After [effective date of rule], used tanks may not be installed as part of an UST system. - (5) Reporting. - (a) Installations of UST systems or tanks.
+Installations of UST systems or tanks must be reported when applying for a license in accordance with WAC 173-360A-0200(3).
+The following documentation must be included with the application: 140 - (i) Certification of installation, completed by the service provider; - (ii) Manufacturer's installation checklist, completed by the service provider; 141 - (iii) If required under WAC 173-360A-0310(3)(c), corrosion potential assessment report, completed by the corrosion expert; and - (iv) An as-built plan of the UST facility that: - (A) Shows the location of the UST systems (including all tanks, piping, and dispensers) and any adjacent structures or streets;